 Chop House on the Bricks.
 If you are looking to impress, this is the place with its farm-to-table menu of Angus prime beef and gulf seafood.
 Our sources put Chops menu up against some of the finest steak houses in Atlanta, and owners Matt and Kimberly Hagel hit a home run with the upscale ambiance.
 Not in the mood for a full dinner?
 The copper bar is a sophisticated place for apps and a drink.

 Best Place to Catch up with an Old Friend

 Jonah's Fish & Grits.
-Georgia Eats recently voted Jonah's one of the best restaurants in Thomasville for their mouthwatering shrimp and grits.
-This delectable twist on a down home favorite is true comfort food (just like that old friend).
+Jonah's is well-known for its mouthwatering shrimp and grits.
+This delectable twist on a down-home favorite is true comfort food (just like that old friend).
 And don't discount the hushpuppy that comes with the dish – smother the crunchy ball with a little honey butter and OMG.

-For something vaguely healthy, the flash fried Brussel sprouts are the ticket.
+For something vaguely healthy, the flash-fried Brussels sprouts are the ticket.
 Get to this local favorite early.
-During our weekday visit, there was a line 10-people deep at 11:30 a.m.!
+During our weekday visit, there was a line 10 people deep at 11:30 a.m.!

 Three Square Meals

 Grassroots Coffee Company.
 I'm not a coffee drinker, but those in our crowd were impressed with Grassroots fresh ground beans.
 I was more interested in the talk about the balsamic bacon breakfast biscuit and the fact that Grassroot's sausage biscuits include Bradley's Country Store sausage.
 Don't know Bradley’s?
 I didn’t either, but it's a tiny country store on the way to Tallahassee that makes its own sausage, and boy, can you tell the difference.